ranjodh-kaur/dillinger_Mobile/Question/Question Unit 2. Android Development Environment.md

 ---

-1. Introduction to Android
+**1. Introduction to Android**

-Q1.
-Analyze how Android’s open-source nature has influenced mobile application development compared to closed systems.
+Q1. **Analyze how Android’s open-source nature has influenced mobile application development compared to closed systems.**

 Solution: